Quantumyilmaz/EchoStateNetwork/README.md

 - Gradient Based Optimization
   * Use [ESNN](https://echostatenetwork.readthedocs.io/en/latest/ESNN.html) to make the reservoir computer compatible with PyTorch.
-  * It is possible to use PyTorch with the rest of the reservoir types ([ESN](https://echostatenetwork.readthedocs.io/en/latest/ESN.html), [ESNX](https://echostatenetwork.readthedocs.io/en/latest/ESNX.html), [ESNS](https://echostatenetwork.readthedocs.io/en/latest/ESNS.html), [ESNN](https://echostatenetwork.readthedocs.io/en/latest/ESNN.html)) as well without the usage of gradients but regression.
+  * It is possible to use PyTorch with the rest of the reservoir objects ([ESN](https://echostatenetwork.readthedocs.io/en/latest/ESN.html), [ESNX](https://echostatenetwork.readthedocs.io/en/latest/ESNX.html), [ESNS](https://echostatenetwork.readthedocs.io/en/latest/ESNS.html), [ESNN](https://echostatenetwork.readthedocs.io/en/latest/ESNN.html)) as well without the usage of gradients but regression.
   * [ESNN](https://echostatenetwork.readthedocs.io/en/latest/ESNN.html) and [ESNS](https://echostatenetwork.readthedocs.io/en/latest/ESNS.html) work with PyTorch only whereas the other reservoir objects also work with Numpy.